LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 As discussed in the :doc:`Setting up the tool <../setup/setup>` section, the Data Selector tool is operated from the GIS application.
 It relies on the SQL tables containing any data that may be selected and a configuration document for setting up the tool.
 Therefore, before running the tool, ensure the following conditions are met:

-- The XML configuration document has been set up correctly and is named correctly.
+- The tool XML configuration file 'DataSelector.xml' has been set up and is named correctly.
+- One or more user XML profiles have been set up and are in the same folder as the tool XML file.
 - The Data Selector tool has been installed and set up.

 .. seealso::